-Stephen Rispoli earned his political science degree from Baylor University in 2009 and his J.D. from Baylor Law School in 2012.
+Stephen Rispoli earned his political science degree from Baylor University in 2009, his J.D. from Baylor Law in 2012, and his LL.M. from the University of Texas School of Law in 2018.

 Stephen worked as a District Director for former Texas State Representative Carol Kent.
 He describes his time working in the 81st Legislature as the experience that fostered his interest in the law.
 During law school, Stephen was active in student organizations, serving as the Executive President for the Student Bar Association, and Justice for the Phi Alpha Delta Law Fraternity.
 One of his most rewarding experiences in law school was interning for Federal Magistrate Judge Jeffrey Manske.
 While working for Judge Manske, Stephen learned a great deal about Federal procedure and the judicial process.